olom/ipython-elm-kernel/README.md

     def process_text_input(self, lines):
         return lines

+    def process_text_output(self, text):
+        """
+        This is called from the kernel when displaying the results of a command back to the User
+        """
+        pass

     # This is called from the kernel before feeding input into the IPython Shell
     def process_run_cell(self, code, options):